 The Town of Troy, like the rest of Montgomery County, was settled primarily by Scottish immigrants.
 In 1852, Angus McCaskill, one of the early settlers, donated a tract of 50 acres to the community to serve as the town proper.
 Until a legislative decree changed the name, the community was known as West's Oldfield.
 That same decree also located the courthouse in the new community and made Troy the business center of a thriving county.

-The town takes its name from John B. Troy, a popular attorney and solicitor of the judicial district.
-Legend has it that the streets of Troy are paved with solid gold.
+The Town of Troy takes its name from John B. Troy, a popular attorney and solicitor of the judicial district.
+Legend has it that the streets of Troy were paved with solid gold.
 When the streets were being paved, fill dirt was brought in from the gold mines in Eldorado, a once thriving mining community north of the town.
 Local citizens with a sharp eye found gold nuggets in the streets of the city.
 Even today, Troy still represents a golden opportunity for its citizens and visitors.